 VR&E can provide employers with information about other federal programs offering incentives to companies that employ Veterans.

-The Veterans Employment Center connects Veterans and their families with meaningful employment and career development opportunities.
-For more information about how you can partner with the Veterans Employment Center, contact your VA regional office or visit https://www.vets.gov/veterans-employment-center.
+The eBenefits Employment Center connects Veterans and their families with meaningful employment and career development opportunities.
+For more information about how you can partner with the eBenefits Employment Center, contact your VA Regional Office or visit eBenefits Employment Center.

 Veterans Crisis Line: